ram97510/ram97510/README.md

 <br />

-Software Engineer with 1+ years of experience in developing and deploying scalable web applications using React.js, REST APIs, PostgreSQL, and MongoDB.
-Skilled in micro-frontends Single SPA, Proxy configuration, and cross-functional collaboration to deliver end-to-end solutions.
+Full stack developer with over two years of experience building and maintaining responsive websites and web applications.
+Adept at both front-end and back-end development using technologies such as React.js, Express js, REST APIs, PostgreSQL, and MongoDB.
+Skilled in micro-frontends (Single-SPA), proxy configuration.
+Experienced in building low-code drag-and-drop platforms.
+Adept at cross-functional collaboration, AI-driven solutions and end-to-end product development..

 <br />